awsdocs/amazon-sagemaker-developer-guide/doc_source/async-inference-create-endpoint.md

                                             EndpointConfigName=endpoint_config_name)
 ```

 When you call the `CreateEndpoint` API, Amazon SageMaker Asynchronous Inference sends a test notification to check that you have configured an Amazon SNS topic\.
+Amazon SageMaker Asynchronous Inference also sends test notifications after calls to `UpdateEndpoint` and `UpdateEndpointWeightsAndCapacities`\.
 This lets SageMaker check that you have the required permissions\.
 The notification can simply be ignored\.
 The test notification has the following form:

 ```
 {